GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 The `test_profile_page_redirect()` function sends a GET request to the top-level URL of the application.
 I have used the flag `follow_redirects` to set that the test client automatically handles the redirect responses.
 In the application, anonymous access to the profile page automatically redirects the user to the login page.
 Details of the originating requests is retrieved using the `response.request` attribute.

-One thing to note is that the application in review does not use a factory function.
-As a result, we do not have access to the `config` module as is normally the case when `create_app` is used.
-This forces us to explicitly add all our configuration variables globally before the test is run and executed.
+One thing to note is that we add our application configuration once a Flask instance has been created.
+This is also the case in `app/__init__.py` because all configuration values are accessed under a flask instance.

 ## Testing HTML-Specific Content